fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_4.md

-In this chapter, we delved into one of pytest\'s most famous features: fixtures.
+In this lab, we delved into one of pytest\'s most famous features: fixtures.
 We have seen how they can be used to provide resources and test functionality, and how to concisely express setup/teardown code.
 We learned how to share fixtures, using `conftest.py` files; to